xkr3amox/de-challenge-v2/README.md

 This is the New Challenge for Data Engineers.

-The EPL (English Premier League) had information of season between 09-10 and 18-19.
-They hire you as a DE to process the data per season to get some information relevant for the EPL and also send it for the teams and media involved.
+The EPL (English Premier League) has information of seasons between 09-10 and 18-19.
+They hire you as a DE to process the data per season to get some information relevant for the EPL and also send it to the teams and media involved.

 For this Challenge:
-- We want you to do a Job who give us the Data for the Analytics team, but with a few concerns:
+- We want you to do a Job that gives us the Data for the Analytics team, but with a few concerns:
     - The Job must be an ETL code in Java or Scala or Python.
-    - And we want a Deployment for this code.
+    - We want a Deployment for this code.
-- We want you create an arquitecture proposition for an architecture case below.
+- We want you to propose an arquitecture for the case below.
-- We want a deployment for the ETL, please remember best deployments are easy to execute.
+- We want a deployment for the ETL, please remember that best deployments are the easier to execute.

 # Architecture Case
 We want an architecture proposition for this case:

-The EPL give differents prices each season to the players and teams who played, the prices are for:
+The EPL give different awards each season to the players and teams who played, the awards are:
 - Best Scoring Team
 - Best Coach
 - Best Scoring Player